mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 )
 ```

-**Note**: Since we're specifing a backwards direction, we should reverse the data list (sample shown below).
+**Note**: Since we're specifing a `Backward` direction, we should reverse the data list (sample shown below).

 #### Next page

 You get previous/next pages by providing a direction and a reference.
-In this case, the reference should be the last item of the current page, and the direction is forwards:
+In this case, the reference should be the last item of the current page, and the direction is `Forward`:

 ```cs
 KeysetPaginate(